An Art & Poetry Event in Kansas City, Kansas

 #womenempowerment #19thamemdment #womenhelpingwomen

-We invite you to zoom into the reception on September 9th from 7:00 pm to 8:00 pm to talk to the artist and curator about this show.
-Will also make a film of this show which those on campus can see by appointment or during open hours.
-Thanks to Director of the Gallery, Shai Perry for inviting to have this show at KCK Community College.
+WE INVITE YOU TO ZOOM into the reception on September 9th from 7:00 pm to 8:00 pm to talk to the artist and curator about this show.
+Will also make a film of the event which those on campus can see by appointment or during open hours.
+Thanks to the Director of the Gallery, Shai Perry for inviting us to mount this show at KCK Community College.

-GLORIA HEIFNER.
-Following a career in graphic design with such well-known companies as Helzberg Diamonds, opened her studio to follow the experimental path set out by the abstract expressionists to create intuitive art.
-Starting with poured acrylics, Gloria uses non-traditional tools working until the piece comes to a pleasing composition.
-Now her works include reverse decoupage on glass with found vintage illustrations to create stunning ornamental vases and bowls.
+GLORIA HEIFNER, artist.
+Following a career in graphic design with such well-known companies as Helzberg Diamonds, Gloria opened her studio to follow the experimental path set out by the abstract expressionists, and to create intuitive art.
+Starting with poured acrylics, Gloria uses non-traditional tools, working until the piece comes to a pleasing composition.
+Her new works include reverse decoupage on glass with found vintage illustrations to create stunning ornamental vases and bowls.
 Find her work at MLB Designs or visit her studio by appointment at DesignWerx in North Kansas City.
 She wants her art to bring energy and balance to the individuals and businesses that collect her work.
-Find out about her new Strong Women series, portraits of Strong Women in the movement for Women’s Rights.
+Find out about her new Strong Women series--portraits of Strong Women in the movement for Women’s Rights.

+SHARON RODRIGUEZ photographer, artist.
 "As an artist, I have always been interested in photographing and telling the stories of people who mostly go unseen in the world: mothers, grandmothers, elderly.
-I’m fascinated by the grace and gifts of an everyday human, I love to shed light on those who think they are just making-do, when in fact it is their work that is at the heart of our civilization.
+I’m fascinated by the grace and gifts of an everyday human, and I love to shed light on those who think they are just making-do, when in fact it is their work that is at the heart of our civilization.
 Three years ago, during my morning walk through a beautifully cultivated Johnson County park, amongst the February brambles, I saw a blue tarp acting as a tent.
-My first thought was, “it’s awful cold for a Boy Scout camping trip.”
+My first thought was, 'It’s awful cold for a Boy Scout camping trip.'
 The reality was something that struck my heart to the quick, and immediately the focus of my art became completely re-centered: this was a homeless camp.
 Even though I regularly worked with a local soup kitchen, I had never asked the people I was serving about what happened to them at night.
 So, I went off the trails, I brought blankets and bags of food on my expeditions into the homeless neighborhoods I’d never seen before.
 I met with individuals and families and listened to their stories.
 I was moved by what I learned and motivated to share these experiences with the rest of the world through the lens of my artwork.
 I made large prints of their portraits along with a handwritten copy of their stories.
-I showed and shared over the next two years in many venues around the metro.
-Enjoy reading their stories.
-Making the invisible one story one face at a time.
+I showed and shared over the next two years in many venues around the Kansas City Metro.
+I hope you enjoy reading their stories--making the invisible visible, one story and one face at a time."

 Poets' work to be hung in gallery and shown on video,